Saabdulle/Django-App/ReadMe.md

 ### Run Locally
  1. Clone the repository and navigate to the project's root directory.
+ 2. Create .env and copy the .env.template into the .env.
- 2. Create and activate a virtual environment:
+ 3. Create and activate a virtual environment:
  ```bash
     python -m venv venv
  ```